Finneran Pavilion – Villanova Wildcats

 Usually, you’ll have to find tickets on the aftermarket.
 Depending on the opponent the prices will vary dramatically.

-No wonder they move some games into the larger venue downtown.
-If you can score a ticket to the Pavilion it offers a great value.
+Because of the arena size, it is no wonder they move some games into the larger venue downtown.
+If you can score a ticket to Finneran Pavilion it offers a great value, even if it is on the surface fairly high.

 The roof of the Pavilion and the unique concourse system is worth a trip alone.
 It can be a bit frustrating to get from one area of the arena to another because of this unique setup.
 It is also a bit strange to see the seating sections arranged in such a dramatic setup.

-The Pavilion is one of the most unique looking arenas around.
+Finneran Pavilion is one of the most unique looking arenas around.
 It offers a great place to see some very high-quality basketball in a fun environment.
-In a world when some basketball arenas are getting larger and more corporate, it is good to know there is The Pavillion in Philadelphia-a true classic hoops hall.
+In a world when some basketball arenas are getting larger and more corporate, it is good to know there is a building in Philadelphia that is a true classic hoops hall.

 Did you enjoy this content?
 Help support our work by becoming a supporter of Stadium Journey on Patreon.
 Supporter levels begin at just $2/month.